-Coca is grown across Colombia, but most intensely in areas where there has been a chronic state abandonment, either due to neglect of the state or because of heightened presence by leftist rebel groups like the FARC or ELN who tax coca growers and in some areas buy the leafs to turn them into coca paste.
+Coca is grown across Colombia, but most intensely in areas where there has been a chronic state abandonment, either due to neglect of the state or because they are controlled by illegal armed groups with an interest in the drug trade.

 In its annual report, The UNODC provides relatively accurate maps on where the density of coca crops is highest.